-MUA 1472, 1482, 2472, 2482 Percussion For Music Education I, II, III, & IV
+MUA 1472, 1482, 2472, 2482 Percussion For Music Education I, II, III, & IV playing.

-Percussion instruction for music majors, with an emphasis on percussion instrumental playing.
 Designed to teach the fundamental principles of playing, explore moderate to advanced levels of literature and develop the student's interest in playing.
 Credit, two semester hours each.